-Deliya Banda Wesley, PhD, MPH, is a program manager for the Department of Health Services Research, MedStar Health Research Institute.
-In addition, she is an adjunct instructor in the School of Public Health at the University of Maryland, College Park.
+Deliya Banda Wesley, PhD, MPH, is a research scientist in the Health Services Research Network at MedStar Health Research Institute.
+In addition, she is an assistant professor in the Biomedical Scholar Track at Georgetown University School of Medicine.

-Her research has been published in peer-reviewed journals, including The Journal of Hospital Ethics, The Oncologist, and the Journal of Urban Health.
-Topics she has been invited to speak on at meetings of her peers include methods to increase participation of African American cancer patients in clinical trials and racial and ethnic disparities in cancer outcomes.
+Dr. Wesley’s research has been published in peer-reviewed journals, including The Journal of Hospital Ethics, The Oncologist, and the Journal of Urban Health.

 Dr. Wesley’s research interests include